Become Volunteer VOLUNTEERS HANDBOOK 2016

-- Guaranteed entry slot for the 2018 event of choice.
+- Guaranteed entry slot for the race of your choice the following edition,

 Evergreen Endurance would not work without its volunteers, they ensure the security and comfort of athletes during their efforts.

-The 2017 edition of Evergreen Endurance will take place on the weekend of 9th and 10th September.
-We will need help from as early as Thursday 7th September to start preparing the courses, transition zones (Montriond, Champex and Chamonix), material and products for aid stations, and to welcome athletes for their registration in Chamonix.
-On Saturday 9th September and Sunday 10th September, we will need courageous volunteers to help guide and secure athletes all along their races.
+The 2019 edition of Evergreen Endurance will take place on the weekend of 14th and 15th September.
+We will need help from as early as Saturday 7th September to start preparing the courses, transition zones (Montriond and Chamonix), material and products for aid stations, and to welcome athletes for their registration in Chamonix.
+On Saturday 14th September and Sunday 15th September, we will need courageous volunteers to help guide and secure athletes all along their races.

 Here is an outline of the program of the event, which will be confirmed a few days before the race.
 We will contact each volunteer individually to inform them of their mission(s) according to their availability.

 - Thursday 7th September:

 - Chamonix - athletes registration, building of T2 (Transition Zone 2), preparation of aid station packs, pasta party in the evening

 - Montriond - building of T1 on the edges of the lake